The reason I got into this profession

 One moment that I’ll never forget from my childhood was when my mom suggested to my dad that a college trust fund be set up for my sister and me.
 My dad replied, “We will be so wealthy that we’ll be able to buy a college.”
-Cut to me at age 18, sleeping on the concrete floor of my best friend’s dorm room at San Diego State because my family wasn’t able to fund even my first semester’s room and board.
+Cut to me at age 18, sleeping on the floor of my best friend’s dorm room at San Diego State because my family couldn’t deliver on the intention to fund my first semester’s room and board.
 I spent the next six years of my life as the poster child for how to misuse student loans and credit cards.

 It was a powerful lesson in how dreaming big without a dose of planning can affect a family.
 It inspired me to become an advisor so that I could help people aim for a life of abundance, while doing everything I can to help them create financial security.